"Thank you BOO2BULLYING #tithing"

 "Research indicates that young people who are surrounded by a variety of opportunities for engagement encounter less risk and ultimately show evidence of higher rates of successful transitions into adulthood.
 Positive youth development programs are one venue to ensure that young people have access to adequate positive opportunities and prevents a variety of risk behaviors among young people, and improves social and emotional outcomes."
 Source: Youth.gov

 "This year, over 13 million American kids will be bullied at school, online, on the bus, at home through their cell phones and on the streets of their towns, making it most common form of violence young people face in this country.
-Suicide is the third leading cause of death among young people, resulting in about 4,400 deaths per year, according to the CDC.
+Suicide is the second leading cause of death among young people, resulting in about 4,400 deaths per year, according to the CDC.
 For every suicide among young people, there are at least 100 suicide attempts.

 Please make your special pledge today and help us continue to providing outreach, mentorship, education and support for youth and their families.
 Boo2Bullying is a 501(c)3 non-profit organization committed to eliminate and eradicate bullying.